georgestam/btalaka/README.md

-This is the source code of the site [Starfish Project UAE](https://starfishproject.io/).
+This is the source code of the site [Btalaka](https://btalaka.co/).
-Developed using RoR 5 and `rails_admin` as CMS.